oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 Example 43: for each customer entity in the Customers entity set, the value of all related InHouseStaff will be represented inline if the entity is of type VipCustomer or a subtype of that.
-For entities that are not of type [VipCustomer]{.Datatype}, or any of its subtypes, that entity may be returned with no inline representation for the expanded navigation property[ InHouseStaff ]{.Datatype}[[(the service can always send more than requested)]{style="font-family:\"Arial\",sans-serif"}]{.Datatype}
+For entities that are not of type `VipCustomer`, or any of its subtypes, that entity may be returned with no inline representation for the expanded navigation property` InHouseStaff `[[(the service can always send more than requested)]{style="font-family:\"Arial\",sans-serif"}]{.Datatype}

 ::: {style="border-top:solid windowtext 1.0pt;border-left:none;border-bottom: